-The best active retirement communities for adults age 55 years can be difficult, but once you find the right one, it can be a good place to spend your latter years.
+Finding an active retirement communities for adults age 55 years can be difficult, but once you find the right one, it can be a good place to spend your latter years.
 The best active retirement communities offer world-class amenities like luxury golf courses and indoor pools, along with plenty of opportunities to socialize with your neighbors.
-We examined the best adult communities America has to offer by taking a close look at factors like features and home prices.
+We examined the best adult communities America has to offer by taking a close look at features and home prices.
 Our list covers some of the best retirement communities for those who love nature, athletic activities, continuing education and more.
 Depending on what you’ve saved, a retirement-focused financial advisor can help you make the most out of it so you can retire in comfort like you deserve.

 Best Active Retirement Community Overall: The Villages, Florida

 The Villages retirement community in Florida welcomes residents from around the world.
 It’s one of the best retirement communities in Florida, and it’s one of the largest active adult communities on the globe.
 The Villages spans more than three counties and more than 20,000 acres.
 Plus, more than 55,000 residences house its “villagers.”
 So it’s a solid choice for retirees who want to maintain an active lifestyle in a bustling community.

 You can enjoy more than 100 miles of golf cart-legal streets and trails.
 It also houses the new Marsh View Pitch and Putt golf course, a cattail recreation area and a softball complex.
 When you’re not breaking a sweat, you can relax at clubhouses, shopping centers and more.
 It offers more amenities per capita than any other retirement community in the country, according to 55+.com, a website that gathers data on active adult communities.
 Home types include patio and cabana villas.
 Prices range from $100,000 to more than $1 million.